What Is Group Insurance Coverage and How Does It Work?

 How Does a Group Insurance Policy Work?

 Group health insurance is only available for groups, not for individual families or persons.
 Employers select a plan, then offer it to their employee who may decide to participate or not.
 Most of the time, at least 70% of an organization’s employees must choose to participate in the group insurance plan for it to be valid.
-The employees who decide to participate can often select from among different types of coverages and add dependents or family members, with or without additional costs depending on the offering.
+The employees who decide to participate can often select from among different types of coverage and add dependents or family members, with or without additional costs depending on the offering.

 Who Is Eligible for Group Health Insurance?